 NMFS requests interested persons to submit comments and information concerning this proposed IHA and Eglin's application for incidental take regulations (see ADDRESSES).
 NMFS requests interested persons to submit comments, information, and suggestions concerning both the request and the structure and content of future regulations to allow this taking.
-NMFS will consider this information in developing proposed regulations to authorize the taking.
+NMFS will consider this information in developing proposed regulations to govern the taking.

-Dated: June 16, 2006.
+Dated: March 21, 2008.